everledger/fabkit/README.md

 Fabkit currently supports _golang_, _node_ and _java_ chaincodes.
 To deploy a chaincode from your own directory, you must set the following env variables before starting the network:

 - `CHAINCODE_PATH` -Absolute path to the directory to be mounted
-- `CHAINCODE_REMOTE_MOUNT_PATH` - Mount path inside the cli container. _Golang chaincodes must be mounted inside `GOPATH` ( `/opt/gopath/src` )_
+- `CHAINCODE_REMOTE_PATH` - Mount path inside the cli container. _Golang chaincodes must be mounted inside `GOPATH` ( `/opt/gopath/src` )_
 - `CHAINCODE_RELATIVE_PATH` - Relative path to the chaincode package from the mount path
 - `CHAINCODE_ARGS`- Chaincode arguments if any.
 Can be left blank

-To deploy chaincode using FabKit's commands refer below.
+To deploy chaincode using Fabkit's commands refer below.

-_Note `fabric_options` are an optional parameter.
-For more information about the fabric options that are possible :-_
+_Note `options` is an optional parameter.
+For more information about all the available options check the following documentations :-_

 - [v1.x Chaincode Commands](https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerchaincode.html)
 - [v2.x Chaincode Commands](https://hyperledger-fabric.readthedocs.io/en/latest/commands/peerlifecycle.html)